Qader (missile): Development

 The missile called "Qader" (Able) is an upgraded version of Noor (a copy of Chinese C-802 missile).
-The missile, which was unveiled in August 2011, has a range of 300 km and is described by Iranian officials as "the most powerful and precise missile of the Islamic Republic of Iran’s Navy".
+The missile, which was unveiled in August 2011, has a range of 300 km and was described by Iranian officials as "the most powerful and precise missile of the Islamic Republic of Iran’s Navy".

-On 10 February 2013, the head of Iran Aviation Industries Organization announced that an air-launched version of Qader and Nasr-1 will be tested in a week.
+On 10 February 2013, the head of Iran Aviation Industries Organization announced that an air-launched version of Qader and Nasr-1 would be tested soon.